 Comparing Ethical Investments

-Mindful Money aims to change the ways that New Zealanders think about their KiwiSaver funds, and to help them invest in line with their values.
+Mindful Money aims to change the ways that New Zealanders think about their KiwiSaver and investment funds, and to help them invest in line with their values.
 We will shift funds and change practices from exploitation and pollution towards better outcomes for people and our planet.

 - We show users what is in their current portfolio

-In addition this platform provides research, opinion and news on investing responsibly.
+In addition, this platform provides research, opinion and news on investing responsibly.

-This Methodology sets out how Mindful Money has documented issues of concern to New Zealand savers and investors, analysed KiwiSaver portfolios against those issues, selected investment funds to participate on this platform, and identified the funds that most closely match investors' criteria.
+This Methodology sets out how Mindful Money has documented issues of concern to New Zealand savers and investors, analysed KiwiSaver and investment fund portfolios against those issues, selected 'Mindful Funds' to participate on this platform, and identified the funds that most closely match investors' criteria.

 Analysis of issues of concern in KiwiSaver portfolios